stat545ubc-2022/assignment_b1_b2_harrison_mar/README.md

 # Repository Files

-assignment_b1 : .Rmd file containing the function "group_mean" along with tests to check its functionality
+- **assignment_b1** : .Rmd file containing the function "group_mean" along with tests to check its functionality
+- **.gitignore** : indicates which files git should ignore when committing and pushing
+- **.Rproj** : details the project settings and is a shortcut for opening the project directly from the filesystem

 # How to Run Repository Files